mariadb-corporation/MaxScale/Documentation/Routers/SmartRouter.md

 ### `master`

 One of the clusters must be designated as the **`master`**.
-All writes go to the master cluster, which for all practical purposes should be a master-slave ReadWriteSplit.
-This document does not go into details about setting up master-slave clusters, but suffice to say, that when setting up the ColumnStore servers they should be configured to be slaves of a MariaDB server running an InnoDB engine.
+All writes go to the primary cluster, which for all practical purposes should be a primary-replica ReadWriteSplit.
+This document does not go into details about setting up primary-replica clusters, but suffice to say, that when setting up the ColumnStore servers they should be configured to be replicas of a MariaDB server running an InnoDB engine.
-The ReadWriteSplit [documentation](ReadWriteSplit.md) has more on master-slave setup.
+The ReadWriteSplit [documentation](ReadWriteSplit.md) has more on primary-replica setup.

 #### Example